-November 18: Participated in Dedication Day program in Manchester, H., also Dedication Day program in Manchester, N. H., also Dedication Day program in man #38 in Milford.
+November 18: Participated in Dedication Day program in Manchester, H., also Dedication Day program in Manchester, N. H. also Dedication Day program by J. W Spaulding Camp in Milford.

-November 19: Had the honor of being the first Commander in Chief to march in the parade prior to Dedication Day Exercises at Gettysbury National Cemetery, This is National Cemetery.
+November 19: Had the honor of being the first Commander in Chie to march in the parade prior to Dedication Day Exercises at Getty bury.
+National Cemetery.
 This is an annual affair.
 A terrific occasion.

-Was a guest of the Past Commanders and Past Presidents of Pennsylvania at their banquet, evening entertainment and ball.
+st of the Past Commanders and Past Presidents of Pennsylvania at their banquet, evening entertainment and ball.
 During the program I presented a scholarship to an honor student at Gettysburg College.